Six steps to shared solar

 The groundwork is done.
 Now it comes to a meeting of the OC and the official vote.

-Keep in mind going in the voting rules that were discussed in Step 3 [Step 3 - Time to Talk to The Owners’ Corporation].
+Keep in mind going in the voting rules that were discussed in Step 3.
 Depending on what state you live in, the resolution to install solar could pass with just a few engaged owners voting in favour.

-“From the initial consultation with Will to the installation and certification of our 33 kW system, Allume was extremely helpful and guided us at each step.
-[Allume] attended our Special General Meeting to advise those attending the meeting about the solar and by doing that helped us pass the Special Resolution required.” - Luke Macartney
+“From the initial consultation to the installation and certification of our 33 kW system, Allume was extremely helpful and guided us at each step.
+They attended our Special General Meeting to advise those attending the meeting about the solar and by doing that helped us pass the Special Resolution required.” - Luke Macartney

-Information and transparency is key to a successful vote.
-If there are things that some residents do not understand about the solar proposal, they will either make assumptions or become skeptical.
+Information and transparency are key to a successful vote.
+If there are things that some residents do not understand about the solar proposal, they will either make assumptions or become sceptical.

 Address this risk early by circulating a clear, plain-English summary to all residents before the meeting.
 The summary could cover:

-Having all the details of the proposal in hand, and being able to see the benefits, will make it easy for them to vote yes.
+Having all the details of the proposal in hand and seeing the benefits will make it easy for them to vote yes.

 Congratulations!
 The hardest part of the process is done.
 But there is still work to be done before you start enjoying shared solar.

 The next steps include engaging with the chosen installer and completing any grant applications that form part of the financing package.
-Once a schedule is locked in with the installer, this information can be passed on to the other residents so that they know what to expect in terms of access, noise, and any temporary disruptions.
+Once a schedule is locked in with the installer, this information can be shared with the other residents so they know what to expect regarding access, noise, and any temporary disruptions.

-Start thinking about ways you and your neighbours can maximise solar savings through things like using your appliances during peak solar times – that and four other tips are available on Allume’s website. [https://news.allumeenergy.com/latest-news/5-tips-for-maximising-solar-savings-for-apartments-and-units]
+Start thinking about ways you and your neighbours can maximise solar savings, such as using your appliances during peak solar times – read all 5 tips for maximising your solar savings here.

 A failed vote is possible, though if you’ve followed the six steps, this is rare.
 Treat it as a setback, not an endpoint.
 The most important thing you can do is understand why – what drove the ‘no’ votes, and then address those concerns.

-This may mean having conversations with individual owners, it also may mean adjusting and updating some details about the proposal.
+This may mean having conversations with individual owners; it may also mean adjusting and updating some details of the proposal.
 Once this is done, make plans through the OC to retable the proposal at a future meeting.

 Solar energy for apartment residents is not only possible — it's more achievable than most people think.
 The six steps in this guide are the roadmap: the same one Nathan Hage used to cut his consumption by around 60%, that Alice used to save around 50% on her electricity bills, and that Jackie and Rod from the Folia Apartments in Victoria followed to the point where they now enjoy genuine energy independence.

-When you're ready to find out what shared solar looks like for your building, Allume offers a free, no-obligation feasibility assessment.
-Request yours here. [https://allumeenergy.com/au/contact-us/]
+When you're ready to find out what shared solar looks like for your building, Allume offers a free, no-obligation feasibility assessment - request yours here.